 Ken's father, Paul, lives with his girlfriend, Margarita, in a two or three acre compound on which are several buildings, mostly owned by Margarita's children (now adults).
 It's a pretty strange place; they've got servants of various kinds, who of course only speak Greek.
 It was the old problem we'd had at his grandmother's house...
 His father still has all his marbles, but his Greek is only barely good enough to get along.
 So we'd say, "Paul, please ask if we can use the washing machine and how to use it", and he'd struggle for a while to translate this request...
 Everything is broken at their house.
 The washing machine was broken.
 This was a problem, since I hadn't actually brought enough clothes for the entire trip.
 I ended up doing some of my clothes by hand in the sink, and wearing my souvenier tshirts (usually I like to save them until I get back home).
 They had a swimming pool, but its filter was broken.
 Everywhere you turned, things were broken.
 It's apparently very difficult to get anyone in Greece to actually show up to fix something.
 It's always "I'll come tomorrow", but then tomorrow they don't show.
 Sigh.
 The first day we mostly took naps and groused about the laundry.

 The second day we went to the Acropolis, the mainstay of tourism in Athens.
 This houses the Parthenon, the large temple to Athena, and various other fortifications to protect the temple.
 This stuff is older than most of the stuff we saw in Israel by half a millenium.
 I was disappointed in it though, because they didn't do nearly as good a job of making it clear which buildings were from what period.
 We dutifully bought our guidebook for 1400 drachmas (a drachma is about half a cent), but things weren't labelled and it was hard to figure our way around, so we hired a guide.
 The guide really knew his stuff though, and showed us around pretty thoroughly.
 It was interesting.
 "And here is where Socrates drank the hemlock...
 And here is where the great philosophers had their tea..."
 Actually all that is in the Agora, down below the Acropolis, which is up on a high mesa.
 People like to build temples on tall hills.
-I guess it gets them closer to their god or something.
 There's a lot of work going on right now to reconstruct the Parthenon.
 I don't approve; I like it how it is, I can imagine how it was...
 Unfortunately this means that they've roped off large areas and don't let you go in.
 Whine, I wanted to look at it up close.
 Oh well.

 The next day we went to Delphi to see the Oracle!
 Delphi is at the junction of two sheer rock cliffs which come together at a right angle, with a gorgeous valley spreading out below the cliffs.
 Quite a stunning place, and the Parnassos mountains, which you drive along to get to Delphi, are also quite beautiful.
 A spring comes out at the junction.
 The Oracle's mouthpiece would sit at this spring, mumbling bizarreness which would then be translated by a poet into an ambiguous answer.
 The water from the spring is quite tasty, very fresh and cold.
 Below the Oracle's spring was a temple to Athena, and on one of the hillsides was a temple to Apollo.
 Here we had a better guidebook than at the Parthenon, which enabled us to figure out better where the buildings were.
 They also let you wander around mostly everywhere in the ruins rather than roping off half of them.